 This model is a top rated gaming monitor for the users with a dual setup because its basically nonexistent edge allows you to merge the two screens with almost no gap perceptible.

-The screen works on the IPS technology, reproduces a vivid and clear image all over the screen, and can be viewed comfortably from a 178° angle from any side.
+This bezel less-monitor works on the IPS technology, reproduces a vivid and clear image all over the screen, and can be viewed comfortably from a 178° angle from any side.

 Besides, the model boasts some useful features, numerous connectivity options, and a great flexible stand that allows adjusting.
 It is really a great offer for such a price.